The Weaver of the Wood · Stryga, She Who Was a God

 The binding

 An ancient unnamed Fae woman ends their reign by trickery, diminishing each and sealing them away: Stryga to a cottage in the Middle, the Bone Carver to the Prison, Koschei to a lake.
+One woman, three gods.
+We're not over it.

 The robbery